BACKGROUND IMAGE: DrHitch/stock.adobe.com

-Fargate is a serverless compute engine for Amazon Elastic Container Service (ECS) customers who don't want to manage container infrastructure.
+Fargate is a serverless compute engine for Amazon Elastic Container Service (ECS) and Amazon Kubernetes Service customers who don't want to manage container infrastructure.
 This service is a good place to start for organizations still getting familiar with containers on AWS or those that don't want the hassle of instance management.

 In this AWS Fargate tutorial for beginners, we deploy a container with Amazon ECS.
 First, we configure a container definition using a preconfigured sample app running HTTPD.
 We map a port using TCP port 80.
 Then, we set our task definition resources.
 We also create a task execution role that enables logs to be published to Amazon CloudWatch.
 And, finally, we deploy a service in a newly created cluster.

 Fargate ensures that at least one container is always running.
 The cluster could host multiple services and enable communication between them.
 It can also combine Fargate managed containers with EC2-based containers.
 With our configuration complete, we identify the public IP address of our task and view the sample webpage.

 There will be an associated Amazon Virtual Private Cloud network with security groups that can be utilized to create firewall rules.
 The container and the application will be configured with dedicated resources and memory limits.
 In the video, we also cover the difference between hard and soft memory limits, as they control the scalability and cost of our container-based application.

 Transcript - Follow this AWS Fargate tutorial to deploy a containerized app

 In this video, we'll demo how to use Amazon's managed container service -- Fargate.
 We'll open up the ECS service in the Management Console, and then click Get started.